epa058/Lichtenberg-Figures/README.md

 # Lichtenberg Figures

-These algorithms were developed in an attempt to best simulate the behaviour of an electric current travelling through an inhomogeneous, insulating material following dielectric breakdown.
+This algorithm was developed in an attempt to best simulate the behaviour of an electric current travelling through an inhomogeneous, insulating material following dielectric breakdown.

+The Animations folder has a few selected animations (obviously) from certain versions of the algorithm.
+The Source Codes folder has \**drumroll\** the source codes of the latest Single Branch Algorithm, DFS Multi-Branch Algorithm, and BFS Multi-Branch Algorithm.

 ## Authors

 - [@epa058](https://github.com/epa058)